 - Failure to repair or replace equipment;

 - Failure to properly train crew in procedures and operations; and

 - Lack of non-skid surfaces in passageways, stairwells, and corridors.

 The employer’s negligence does need to be the sole cause of the injury.
 As long as their negligence played any role, however small, you may be entitled to compensation under the Jones Act.

 The damages available under the Jones Act are comprehensive and injured seamen may be entitled to significant compensation, including lost past wages, lost future wages, past and future medical expenses, disfigurement, pain and suffering, disability, loss of use of body parts, loss of enjoyment of life, lost future earning capacity, costs of re-education or retraining, lost fringe benefits, lost pension benefits, and lost vacation pay.
 Leg and foot injuries can be career-ending and financially devastating to you and your family.
 It is critical that you reach out to an experienced maritime attorney to find out what your rights are before signing anything offered to you by your employer or insurance company.
 There is a three-year statute of limitations for Jones Act claims, so you should not delay when pursuing your claim.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who have suffered leg and foot injuries against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.